Trouble Man (album): Critical reception

 Bolstered by the hit success of the title track, which returned Gaye to a blues format reaching number 4 on the Soul Chart and number 7 on the Pop Charts, respectively, the album followed in December where it reached the top 20 of the Billboard 200, peaking at number 12.
-On Cashbox and Record World Magazines Charts the album even reached the Top 5, hitting almost as high as its monumental predecessor What‘s Going On, eighteen months earlier.
+On Cashbox and Record World Magazines Charts the album even reached the Top 5, peaking almost as high as its monumental predecessor What‘s Going On, eighteen months earlier, eventually being rewarded with a gold disc at Motown Records.

 It would become Gaye's only soundtrack and film score.
 Critics gave the album favorable reviews while sometimes comparing Gaye's soundtrack efforts to that of Hayes' and Mayfield's.
 Following this, other R&B musicians would produce soundtracks of their own, including James Brown, Barry White and fellow Motown acts, Willie Hutch and Edwin Starr.

 In popular culture

+The title track plays in the 1995 film Se7en while Morgan Freeman's character, Detective Somerset, is having dinner with Brad Pitt's character, Detective Mills, and his wife Tracy Mills, played by Gwyneth Paltrow.

+The title track features during the opening credits and final scene of the 2005 film Four Brothers.

 In the 2014 film Captain America: The Winter Soldier, Sam Wilson recommends the album as essential listening to Steve Rogers, who had until recently been frozen in ice since the Second World War: Wilson says it's "everything you missed jammed into one album".
 Towards the end of the film the titular track is playing on an iPhone.

 In the episode "Power Broker" of the 2021 Disney+ series The Falcon and the Winter Soldier, Wilson notices that Bucky Barnes has the same pocket notebook and mentions that he had recommended the album to Rogers.
 When Barnes does not seem to share the same level of enthusiasm for the album, Baron Helmut Zemo enthuses flamboyantly about the album, telling Barnes that it is "...a masterpiece.
 Complete.
 Comprehensive.
 It captures the African-American experience", much to Wilson's amazement.
 The episode aired on Marvin Gaye's birthday.